 Reduction of long-standing bureaucratic procedures; cut of headcounts needed to manage automated processes; reconciliation efficiencies; the end of paper documents; these are only a few of the benefits that organizations worldwide are considering before upgrading to the blockchain.

-A survey by Deloitte in 2018 revealed that thirty-nine percent of the organizations interviewed would invest $5 million or more in blockchain technology in the coming year.
+A survey by Deloitte in 2018 revealed that 39% of the organizations interviewed would invest $5 million or more in blockchain technology in the coming year.
 Also, 16% believed that lower costs are the most significant advantage of blockchain over existing systems when thinking of their specific industry.

 Distributed ledger technology could reduce banks’ infrastructure costs by between $15-20 billion per annum by 2022, a report issued in 2015 by Santander and other financial partners reveals.

 If these figures have surprised you, you are in good company.
-Yet, it is no secret that the financial institutions will be the most likely to gain huge benefits for implementing blockchain within their systems.
+Yet, it is no secret that financial institutions will be the most likely to gain huge benefits for implementing blockchain within their systems.
 One of the major promises of blockchain technology is, indeed, to help reduce costs by removing the need for third parties to manage transactions and keep records.

 While it’s important for companies and institutions to upgrade their technology resources as part of an investment strategy, specifically how does blockchain help reduce costs?